Restaurant in Podenzano, Italy

 Is the tasting menu worth it at L'Ostreria Fratelli Pavesi?

-No specific tasting menu format is documented for this venue.
-The Michelin description points to a broad à la carte spread of local specialities — salumi, anolini, tortelli, bomba di riso, venison, sturgeon, and zuppa inglese — rather than a fixed tasting sequence.
+No specific tasting menu format is documented.
+The Michelin description points to a broad à la carte spread of local specialities — salumi, anolini, tortelli, bomba di riso, venison, sturgeon, zuppa inglese — rather than a fixed tasting sequence.
 If you want a structured multi-course tasting format, a Bib Gourmand trattoria may not be the right fit; this is a place to order generously across the menu.

 What are alternatives to L'Ostreria Fratelli Pavesi in Podenzano?